stevhens/iOS-FizzBuzz/README.md

 ## Outline

-This app makes me learn about Unit Test and UI Test.
+This app makes me learn about Test-Driven Development including Unit Test and UI Test.
 This app developed in SwiftUI.

 ## What is FizzBuzz